0xawaz/mice/infra/README.md

 Our solution has 2 User Roles; Company and Hacker.

 In order for the Hacker to audit the company, they need to know the identity of the Company they are auditing.
-ENS is a perfect solution for that, as we simply create for each company we create: `company.mice.sh` ENS.
+ENS is a perfect solution for that, as we simply create a company identity on-chain with ENS `company.mice.sh`.

 ### ENS Architecture
 ![ENS Architecture](ens_archi.png)